 Stone Ridge Real Estate Insights

 The Stone Ridge real estate market offers a diverse collection of homes and the landscape is dotted with farms, rolling meadows, streams and occasional mountain views.
-The median price for homes in this area is approximately $300K but for most city dwellers, the entry point in this area is typically $450K+ and the range goes up to well over $1MM+.
+The median price for homes for sale in Stone Ridge is approximately $300K but for most city dwellers, the entry point in this area is typically $450K+ and the range goes up to well over $1MM+.
 The towns of Accord and High Falls are adjacent to Stone Ridge and the more populous towns of Kingston, New Paltz and Woodstock are approximately a 15-20 minute drive.

 The People and the Lifestyle